openshift/training/02-Installation-and-Scheduler.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Installation and Scheduler
-Much like with OpenShift Enterprise 2.x and prior, we provide a convenient web-sourced installer at `http://install.openshift.com`.
-First, we must prepare for using the installer.
+Much like with OpenShift Enterprise 2.x and prior, we provide an installation wizard.

 ## Generate SSH Keys
 The installer uses ssh underneath the covers to access the hosts in the